vishalguptahmh/programmingInterviewQuestions/Android/Details/Compose.md

                     Text(profile?.name ?: "Loading...")
                 }
                 ```
+            - When a part of your screen shows up or something important changes
+            - LaunchedEffect runs some job once, like fetching data, starting a timer, or doing something that takes time.
+            - If the important thing changes again, it stops the old job and starts a new one.
+            - If the part of the screen goes away, it stops the job.
         2. **DisposableEffect**:
             -  "Do something when I'm on screen, and undo it when I’m gone."
             - Manages side effects with cleanup (e.g., registering/unregistering listeners).